DevXOpsOrg/kente-sample/README.md

 **test/:** This folder is for unit tests.
 It mirrors the structure of the lib/ folder, with subfolders for testing commands and core functionality.
 Use a testing framework such as Mocha or Jest.

 **.gitignore:** This file specifies files and directories that should be ignored by version control.
-Common entries include node_modules/ and *.log.
+Common entries include node_modules/ and \*.log.

 **package.json:** The standard Node.js package configuration file.
 It includes metadata about your project, dependencies, and scripts.

 **README.md:** A documentation file providing information about your CLI tool, its purpose, usage, and any other relevant details.

+**tsconfig.json:** The tsconfig.json file specifies the root files and the compiler options required to compile the project.

+**.eslintrc:** This .eslintrc file is used for the purpose of improving code quality, making code more consistent, and avoiding bugs